MichalSlonina-TomTom/performance-assesment/evaluation_framework/performance_expectations/software_engineering_level_2.md

 **Additional details:**
 - Fundamental understanding of the Technical Skills of a Software Engineer through college education or personal study.
-- 1–2 years of software engineering experience (and less than 4 years), or Ph.D. in a software-related field with little or no professional experience (less than 2 years).
+- 1–2 years of software engineering experience (and less than 4 years) or Ph.D. in a software-related field with little or no professional experience (less than 2 years).

 ## Problem Solving
 - Performs a range of mainly straightforward assignments.